armory/documentation/_spinnaker/terraform_integration.md

 5. Configure the Terraform Integration stage.
     The available fields may vary slightly depending on what you configure for the stage:
     * **Basic Settings**
-      * **Terraform Version**:  Terraform version to use. **SYSTEM_DEFINED** refers to the Terraform version set in `terraformer-local.yml`.
+      * **Terraform Version**:  Terraform version to use.
 All Terraform stages within a pipeline that modify state (apply, output, destroy) must use the same version.
       * **Action**: Terraform action to perform.
 You can select any of the following actions:
         * **Plan**: The output of the plan command is saved to a base64-encoded Spinnaker artifact and is injected into context.
 You can use this artifact with a webhook to send the plan data to an external system or to use it in an `apply` stage.
 Optionally, you can select **Plan for Destroy** to view what Terraform destroys if you run the Destroy action.
         * **Apply**: Run `terraform apply`.
 Optionally, you can ignore state locking.
 Armory recommends you do not ignore state locking because it can lead to state corruption.
 Only use this setting if you understand the consequences.